microsoft/pxt-arcade/docs/courses/csintro1/sprites/characters.md

 The characters are all represented as sprites, allowing them to be positioned on the screen and given a phrase to ``||sprites:say||``.

 1. Review the code below
-2. Create the sample code and run the code
+2. Start a new project and name it “characters”
-3. Save the code for the task (name it "characters")
+3. Create the sample code and run the code

 ```blocks
 let dorothy: Sprite = null